 Recently, I’ve been evaluating what’s most important to me, namely family, friends, health and work, and how I can do better at each.
-But I’ve not just been thinking, I’ve been doing too.
+But I’ve not just been thinking, I’ve been doing too as I seek to achieve work-life blend.

 I’ve consciously been trying to form new habits that bring greater consistency, routine and organisation to my life - words that don’t always sit well with a marketing job at a fast growing technology company.